 What are sugar gliders?

-Many people think that sugar gliders can fly, but this is wrong.
+Many people think that gliders can fly, but this is not correct.
 These creatures can not fly, but what they can do is glide.
 They glide by jumping off a high tree and extending their “wings” which allows them to float through the air.
 They can glide amazing distances of up to 165 feet!

 Sugar gliders come in many color variations, ranging from white to standard gray.